whitef0x0/node-email-verification/README.md

 };
 ```

+###Step 5: Confirm your user and save your user to persistent storage
 To move a user from the temporary storage to 'persistent' storage (e.g. when they actually access the URL we sent them), we call `confirmTempUser`, which takes the URL as well as a callback with two parameters: an error, and the instance of the User model (or `null` if there are any errors, or if the user wasn't found - i.e. their data expired).

 If you want to send a confirmation email, then inside the `confirmTempUser` callback,  make a call to the `sendConfirmationEmail` function, which takes two parameters: the user's email and a callback.
 This callback takes two parameters: an error if any occured, and the information returned by Nodemailer.